- Harmful Traditional Practices

 How you’re helping provide equal education across Ethiopia

-Improve facilities and resources for schools in struggling areas, including new textbooks for classrooms, refurbishment of buildings, construction of science laboratories and libraries, and infrastructure of water and toilet facilities so adolescent girls can manage their periods in a sanitary and private environment instead of staying home from school during these times
+- Build better water and toilet facilities in rural schools; first to improve sanitation for students, and second so that adolescent girls can manage their periods in a sanitary and private environment instead of staying home from school during these times

-Provide reusable sanitary pads and hygiene kits for adolescent girls to manage their periods discreetly without being forced to stay home from school each month
+- Dignity Period aims to keep girls in school by providing reusable sanitary pads so adolescent girls can manage their periods discreetly without being forced to stay home from school each month

 How you’ve helped already: Harifeya’s Story